holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/13_feeling_of_learning/lesson_plan.md

 - Opening Problem
 - Review
+    - Iteration loops
+    - Range loops
+    - Accumulator pattern
+    - Feeling of learning
-    - `ord()`
+- `chr()` and `ord()` functions
-    - `chr()`
+    - ASCII table
-- Today going to reflect a little bit on learning:
-    - Understanding Grok documentation
-        - What's been easy?
-        - What's been hard?
+    - Emojis!
-        - How do you know you're actually learning and not skimming?
+    - How do we know they're functions?
-        - Useful techniques
-    - Retaining knowledge
-        - How well did you remember stuff from first unit?
-        - What does it feel like to be digesting information?
-        - Useful techniques?
+    - What are their inputs/outputs
+    - Similarities with other functions?
+- "Name that function game"
+    - This is boring so make it fun by using a ChatBot generated graphic
+        - Show students prompt first
+        - Show actual generated picture second
+    - Show the inputs/output of functions with name of function hidden
+        - Have students guess name of function
-    - TIL
+- Libraries vs. builtins
-        - How useful?
 - Grok!

 #### Homework